bramochsendorf/n79/README.md

 this script measures the spectral energy distribution of H72.97-69.39 and plots Figure 3b.

 build_yso_list.py:
-This script takes all the YSO candidates in the LMC (output/yso_list/catalogue_merged_yso_clumps_uplimit.txt), and combines them with the Robitaille et al. 2006 SED fits (output/yso_list/merged_ysos_clumps_nopacs100_uplimit.txt) to extract the Stage 1 YSOs of M > 8 Msol.
+This script takes all the YSO candidates in the LMC (image_data_files/yso_list/catalogue_merged_yso_clumps_uplimit.txt), and combines them with the Robitaille et al. 2006 SED fits (image_data_files/yso_list/merged_ysos_clumps_nopacs100_uplimit.txt) to extract the Stage 1 YSOs of M > 8 Msol.
 It then uses an initial mass function to extimate the total YSO (cluster) mass of each source.
-The result (sfr_radec_myso.txt) is used in main.py and used in Figure 1c.
+The result (sfr_radec_myso.txt) is used in main.py and locations are plotted in Figure 1c.